Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

 \subsubsection{Partial Dependence Plots (PDPs)}

 The partial dependence function quantifies the average changes in prediction induced by feature changes.\cite{friedman2001} In this section, we present a formal adaption of the partial dependence concept to survival analysis.
-For a subset of features $A \subset \{1,\dots,p\}$ (again for notational simplicity we assume $|A| = 1$) and for prediction function $f(\cdot)$ it is defined as
+For a subset of feature corresponding to the indices $A \subset \{1,\dots,p\}$ (again for notational simplicity we assume $|A| = 1$) and for prediction function $f(\cdot)$ it is defined as

-It computes the average outcome for a fixed subset of features ($A$) with the remaining features ($-A$) varying over their marginal distribution ($d\mathbb{P}(X_{-A})$).
-Thereby, the partial dependence function quantifies the relationship between the feature set of interest $A$ and the outcome at time $t$.
+It computes the average outcome for a fixed subset of features ($\mathbf{x}_A$) with the remaining features ($\mathbf{x}_{-A}$) varying over their marginal distribution ($d\mathbb{P}(X_{-A})$).
+Thereby, the partial dependence function quantifies the relationship between the feature set of interest and the outcome over each timepoint in $\mathbf{t}^{\text{ord}}$.